Academic Calendar - 2024

 This field course provides a theoretical and hands-on introduction to the planning and execution of field studies in biology using quantitative tools.
 A breadth of study organisms and systems will be covered.
 This course includes four or five field trips during the lab and lecture timeslots.

-Pre-or Corequisite(s): A minimum mark of 60% in Biology 1001A or Biology 1201A, and Biology 1002B or Biology 1202B or Integrated Science 1001X, and Biology 2244A/B or Statistical Science 2244A/B.
+Prerequisite(s): A minimum mark of 60% in Biology 1001A (or the former Biology 1201A), and Biology 1002B or Integrated Science 1001X (or the former Biology 1202B), and Biology 2244A/B or Statistical Science 2244A/B.

 Extra Information: 2 lecture hours, 3 laboratory hours.